 America's Southwest Canyons Trivia

 Do you know the age of the oldest rocks found in the Grand Canyon?
-Any idea which national park once held the largest sand dunes ever known on earth, or where the world's largest collection of hoodoos are?
-Take our quiz below to put your knowledge to the test, then share it with your family and friends to see who knows the most about the history and geology of America's Southwest Canyonlands!
+Any idea which national park once held the largest sand dunes ever known on Earth, or where you'll find the world's largest collection of hoodoos?
+Take our quiz below to put your knowledge to the test, then share it with your family and friends to see who knows the most about the history and geology of America's Southwest canyonlands!
 When you're finished, scroll down to reveal the correct answers and explanations.

 The oldest rocks found in the Grand Canyon are:

 Explanation: Though the Grand Canyon is only 6 million years old, the erosive action of the Colorado River has exposed 40 different sedimentary layers, including rocks that are 1.8 billion years old!

 The largest sand dunes ever known on earth were in what is now:

 Explanation: Zion National Park was once both a saltwater sea and a desert of towering sand dunes.
 Movements in the earth’s crust cause the world’s largest sand dunes to sink below sea level.
 Covered by a shallow sea, the sand mixed with minerals and calcium carbonate from the shells of sea animals, cementing to form sandstone.
 The earth’s movement then caused the land to uplift and drain the sea away, and rivers began to carve the sandstone, forming the deep canyons found in Zion National Park.